-- I do not guarantee I will review your book once I read it.
-Unless I become inundated, I will start every book I receive.
-If I finish and decide to write a review, I will let you know, so please be sure to provide your email address.
+I do not guarantee I will review your book once I read it.
+Unless I become inundated, I will, however, start every book I receive.
+If I finish (which I will try to do within 90 days; be aware it may sometimes go over) and decide to write a review, I will let you know, so please be sure to provide your email address.

-- I work full time and am currently engaged with a few of my own projects.
+I work full time and am currently engaged with a few of my own projects.
 I am carving out very specific time to spend on reading books for the blog, but I’m just one person with a family who takes priority.
-I don’t mind if someone sends an email with a What’s up? (so long as it does not become excessive), but please do not be rude to me.
-I’m not going to put up with it.
+Please see next two bullets for more on this and related.

-- If you would like to do a giveaway, by all means please let me know; I’d love to host it.
+If you would like to do a giveaway, guest post, etc., by all means please let me know via email; I’d love to host it.
 Authors outside the United States can, at least in my experience, order from Amazon.com (as opposed to Amazon UK, etc.) to send books Stateside, rather than having them ship overseas.

-- Please check back here periodically, as there may be updates or additions to the guidelines.
+Please check back here periodically, as there may be updates or additions to the policies.

-Be sure to have a peek at my sidebar periodically as it changes to reflect the rotation of reads.
+Be sure to have a peek at my sidebar every so often as it changes to reflect my rotation of reads.
 I also keep a widget full of blogs I follow – which needs a thorough dusting, to be honest – so check it out when you swing by to see if I’ve cleaned up or added more.
-For updates on this and other items, go ahead and click that button!
+For new posts, go ahead and click that button!
 (Upper right on main page or tab at bottom right.)
-You’ll get a notification—just one, so you won’t be inundated—to let you know there’s something new for you to check out.
+You’ll get a notification—just one, so you won’t be inundated—to let you know when there’s something new for you to check out.

-You can contact me at scully_dc AT yahoo DOT com; I can also be found at Goodreads.
+You can contact me at scully_dc AT yahoo DOT com

 Glad to have you here and I hope each one of you is finding something marvelous in this crazy, mixed-up world.